Listen to this blog

 At Codoid, even though we have come a long way in the realm of software testing, we constantly endeavor to get better by looking at tools and building proofs of concept.
 Companies usually embark on user interface automation projects given the fact that regression testing is cumbersome and extremely time intensive.
-There are so many steps involved when a new produce is being developed – time to develop new features, testers work on the new code and uncover and resolve any bugs, and continue with some investigation to ensure that the new code works as intended without any hidden problems.
-This last portion is regression testing and usually testers either go through it meticulously meaning long hours of effort or cut it short for lack of time, which could have disastrous results.
-Which is why as a Test Automation Services company we believe that regression testing must be automated in order to alleviate the problem of time, and in-sprint test automation is the answer.
+There are so many steps involved when a new product is being developed – time to develop new features, testers work on the new code and uncover and resolve any bugs, and continue with some investigation to ensure that the new code works as intended without any hidden problems.
+This last portion is regression testing and usually, testers either go through it meticulously meaning long hours of effort or cut it short for lack of time, which could have disastrous results.
+This is why as a Regresstion Testing Services company we believe that regression testing must be automated in order to alleviate the problem of time, and in-sprint test automation is the answer.